Ho, Ghana: Local economy and industrial development

+Transport and infrastructure

+Ho has an extensive road system, the main roads of which are direct links to Accra, Eastern Region, and the northern region of Ghana.
+Besides the road transportation, Ho is also well equipped with Ho Airport.
+The airport was planned to facilitate the domestic flights thereby also promoting the growth of tourism and business in the Volta Region.

+Transport services like taxis and commercial buses (known as trotros) bring Ho in touch with the bigger Ghanaian cities such as Accra and Tema as well as the surrounding villages.

 Culture

 The traditional festival in Ho is the Asogli Yam Festival, which is celebrated around September of every year.
 Ho has a lively and huge open market that attracts people from all over the Volta Region and migrants from Togo.
 There are numerous churches in the Ho municipality, including the cathedral of the Roman Catholic Diocese of Ho.
 The Evangelical Presbyterian Church of Ghana has its headquarters in Ho.
 The University of Health and Allied Sciences which was established in 2015 is located in Ho.

+Ho maintains a varied local market economy.
+The main central market aside, many shops, small workshops of craftsmen, and stalls of food vendors are visible on the streets.
+In the less urbanized parts of the municipality where the farmers are the major means of sustenance for their households, the cultivation of staple crops like cassava maize yam, and plantain remains to be their main source of farm income.

 Geography

 Topography

 Side view of Mount Adaklu.
 It is located about 12 km from Ho.

 The town is situated at the southern edge of the Akwapim Hills (also known as the Togo mountains).